Omega-Numworks/Omega-App-Template/README.md

 Further information can be found in comments within the files.

 3. Add your app to Omega
-	1. If you have not already, run
+	1. If you have not already, clone the Omega repo and all its submodules:

-	`git clone --recursive https://github.com/Omega-Numworks/Omega.git` to clone the Omega repo with all its submodules.
+	`$ git clone --recursive https://github.com/Omega-Numworks/Omega.git` to clone the Omega repo with all its submodules.
 	2. Copy your app's folder to `Omega/apps`
 	3. In `Omega/build/config.mak`, add the name of your app's folder.